 In Peer Review, students submitted essays individually and reviewed others’ work based on a 7-point scale-rating/comments rubric, before writing a final reflection in the tool.
 The received peer feedback was used to iterate on improved final versions.

 Figure 1.
-Scale Rating rubric in Peer Review
+Scale Rating rubric in Peer Review (You can download the full rubric here?

 In Interactive Video, lesson materials such as explanatory videos were annotated with questions and discussion threads, allowing students to indicate if a concept needed further elaboration in class.